Coleridge-Initiative/ada-2018-kcmo/scripts/class_notebooks/notebook_status.md

 - Matching: matching the name of the companies
   + Exact matching is easy (on company name and on address)
   + Fuzzy matching more complex: *what other features should be considered?*
+- Three types of matching are exact, rule-based and probabilistic. *Should fuzzy matching be treated separately?*

 ## 4_1_Text_Analysis
 - Do on Patent data